Seibell/spring-boot-demo/README.md

 #### Testing some parts only but dont want to run whole application?

-Jshell - terminal type jshell
+Jshell - terminal

+1. `jshell`
-`/env -class-path /path/to/myapp.jar`
+2. `/env -class-path /path/to/myapp.jar`